Joined: 13 Sep 2012

 As a very general rule, may might and could are more or less interchangeable when the meaning is present.
 "I may/might/could go to the cinema tomorrow"

 But with past or theoretical meanings there are still some differences.

 "The best I could have wished for" means there's no way I could have wished for anything better, because there is nothing better.

 "I may have wished for" means maybe I did wish for it, maybe I didn't, I can't remember.

 Tricky, past modals!

-Please note: all my answers here refer to British English.
+All my answers refer to British English.

 www.EnglishSwearing.com - How to use all the bad words! ... and ... www.throdworld.com - Silly verses to make you happy.